pouyamiralayi/strapi-import-content-plugin-tutorial/README.md

 # Strapi Import Plugin

-all the credits belong to https://github.com/jbeuckm which developed this wonderful plugin: https://github.com/jbeuckm/strapi-plugin-import-content
+All the credits belong to https://github.com/jbeuckm which developed this wonderful plugin: https://github.com/jbeuckm/strapi-plugin-import-content

 ----